K

 Keeshond

-The early part of the 20th-century marked a turning point for the breed.
-Following a visit to the Netherlands, in1905, Miss Hamilton-Fletcher, brought a number of them back to England, her country of origin with her.
-She returned to Holland working assiduously with Keeshond owners to ensure the welfare of the canine.
+The early part of the 20th century marked a turning point for the breed.
+Following a visit to the Netherlands, in1905, Miss Hamilton-Fletcher brought a number of them back to England, her country of origin.
+She returned to Holland, working assiduously with Keeshond owners to ensure the welfare of the canine.
 By 1915, enthusiasts founded their very own club for the breed.
-And a decade and a half after that, the Keeshond was recognized by the American Kennel Club.
+The Keeshond was recognized by the American Kennel Club in 1930.

 Common Health Issues